RANDOM RANTS, POEMS AND REFLECTIONS

 Not in the USA

 In Europe, where I’m from, children are expected to learn at least one foreign language at school, if not more.
 It’s not seen as a great hurdle; the younger you are, the easier it is to pick up another language.
 When they are a bit older, teens are sent abroad in the school holidays to perfect their languages.
 Similarly, in Asia and Africa, young people who want to get on in the world make an effort to learn a foreign language.
 Often it is English, the lingua franca of Hollywood and pop music.
 This in addition to having to speak both one's native dialect and the country’s official language.
 In Cambodia, I saw tiny street urchins trying out several different languages on tourists in order to wheedle money out of them.

 The United States is an exception.
 Children here are not expected to learn another language; indeed, the ability to speak a foreign tongue tends to be regarded with awe, as though you need some special talent to master it.
 It’s sometimes even viewed with suspicion or contempt, as if it’s somehow un-American (you may recall that presidential candidate John Kerry was dismissed as a snob for knowing French).
 Language proficiency is an 'elitist skill', reserved for the highly educated—except in the case of immigrants, especially those on the bottom rung of the income ladder, who are expected to be fluent in English if they want to live here.
 I find it ironic that immigrants are not admired for their ability to pick up the language, but looked down upon if they fail to do so.

 It’s only the elites and the immigrants, therefore, who are multilingual; the rest of society is blithely, proudly off the hook.
-This applies to our most recent U.S. presidents, Barack Obama and Donald Trump.
+This applies to our most recent U.S. president, Donald Trump.
 I can’t imagine there are many politicians outside the U.S. who would aspire to the highest office in the land without having the ability to communicate with their foreign counterparts in at least one language not their own.